• Skip to primary navigation

 Storage

-These muffins are best stored in a sealed, air-tight container in the fridge, up to one week.
+These high protein chocolate chip muffins are best stored in a sealed, air-tight container in the fridge, up to one week.

-For longer storage, keep these muffins in the freezer up to one month.
+For longer storage, keep them in the freezer up to one month.
 Just defrost on the countertop or warm in the microwave before eating.

 stacked-healthy-chocolate-chip-muffins